igmen-j/ENEL-487/Assignments/A4/README.md

 # Assignment 4 README

 This assignment evaluates the performance of different CRC algorithms.
-It also has automated unit tested per the assignment requierments.
+It also has automated unit testing per the assignment requierments.
 Report can be found in a pdf format in this folder.